evsasse/setup-docker-rails/README.md

   ...
   ```

-- Run the migrations, to create the database `docker-compose run web rails db:prepare`.
+- Run the migrations, to create the database `docker-compose run rails rails db:prepare`.
   We have a volume configured for the postgres container, so the data will be stored between executions.

 - Run the application again, `docker-compose up`. **Yay!
 You’re on Rails!**